ppsivanvlr/purrtran/README.md

 ```

 - Hex only works 4 hours a day.
 This limitation is due primarily to the fact that Hex is incredible lazy and will often nap for long periods of time.
 During these naps, Hex is not available to assist you with your programming tasks.
 Realistically, Hex is only available between 5-8 AM and 5-11 PM local time.

-- Currently there is no way to make sure Hex stays on task.
-We thought discipline would work, but doing so causes him to disappear and hide, not to listen.
-There's currently no way to make Hex behave reliably on command.

 - Given that Hex is a true Artificial Catelligence, programmers still must be chosen by Hex; he will only help you with PURRTRAN code if he likes you on a personal level.
 If you fail the vibecheck, Hex will refuse to help you at all and may even sabotage your codebase.